christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Name and Title Meanings
 ---------------------

+-   Christ: In Greek "The Anointed One" is Chréstos/Christ or Soter.
+Several historical figures were Christs/Soters.
+In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
+Alexander the Great was also a Chréstos/Soter (Josephus.
+Antiquities, XI.
+8. Talmud, Yoma 67b).
+Religiously, up until the First Council of Nicaea "Christ", or "Christian", refered to the Serapis Cult ("those who worship Serapis are, in fact, Christians, and those who call themselves bishops of Christ are, in fact, devotees of Serapis.".
+Source: The Letter of Hadrian to Servianus).
 -   Cotys: In Thracian, "Cotys" is related to the word "kotys" which is a title that means "lord".
 -   Izates or Izas: An ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".